FAQs About Selling On-Exchange & Off-Exchange Under-65 Plans

 What Does On- vs. Off-Exchange Mean?

 ACA marketplace insurance plans can be purchased through an exchange or directly from a carrier.
 Plans bought through an exchange are known as on-exchange plans.
-Off-exchange plans are ACA plans that are available outside of the exchange and can be purchased directly from the carrier.
-Some states do not participate in the federal exchange, but have their own state exchange your clients can utilize for marketplace plans.
+Off-exchange plans are ACA plans that are available outside of the exchange and purchased directly from the carrier.
+Some states do not participate in the federal exchange, but have their own state exchange where you quote and enroll your clients in marketplace plans.

 Exchanges help to organize “the health insurance marketplace to help consumers and small businesses shop for coverage in a way that permits easy comparison of available plan options based on price, benefits and services, and quality,” according to the Centers for Medicare & Medicaid Services.